-Many nonprofits ignore Halloween’s fundraising potential and tend to focus on more traditional giving holidays at year’s end.
-But for local charities, Halloween can be an incredible time to implement entertaining and creative Halloween fundraisers and get people involved with your cause.
+Many nonprofits ignore Halloween’s fundraising potential – it’s the second most popular Holiday after Christmas – and tend to focus on more traditional giving holidays at year’s end.
+But for local charities, Halloween can be an incredible time to implement entertaining and creative Halloween fundraisers and get people involved with your cause!
+(Pumpkin fundraisers, Halloween fundraisers for school and nonprofits.)

 Here’s a sobering fact that all small to medium nonprofits should take into account: most locals aren’t even aware of their local charities!